Merging Multiple GDSII files using GDSFILT

 Calculating the Offsets

 Some fancy math (OK, some simple arithmetic) is needed to calculate the desired insertion point for each instance of demo1.gds since it is not centered about 0,0.
-The reticle extents should be centered at 0,0 and the center of demo1.gds is at 115.25,138.75.
+The reticle extents should be centered at 0,0; the center of demo1.gds is at 115.25,138.75.

 Therefore the insertion points, taking into account a street width of 30 um are: